hanrichard/Notebook/aws/aws learning doc/HA.md

 - The simple scaling policy makes scaling adjustments when metrics are reached but it’s not used for maintaining a specific target value.

-- The step scaling policy makes scaling adjustments when metrics are reached but it’s not used for maintaining a specific target value.
+- The step scaling policy , new verson of simple scale and allow you to create steps